SnapMonk

 The production bottleneck

-A naïve approach: pay a designer per locale, per screenshot.
-Cost: massive.
-Time: weeks per locale.
+The naive approach is to pay a designer per locale, per screenshot.
+The cost is massive and it takes weeks per locale.

-The approach that actually scales: generate one master design, then produce locale variants from it automatically.
-Translation + layout adjustment in one pass.
+The approach that actually scales is to generate one master design, then produce locale variants from it automatically.
+Translation and layout adjustment in one pass.

 SnapMonk does this directly.
-The editor has a TranslatePanel that takes your English master, runs the caption text through Gemini for context-aware translation, and produces a locale variant with adjusted text layout — RTL flipped if needed, expanded/contracted to fit the same frame.
+The editor has a TranslatePanel that takes your English master, runs the caption text through Gemini for context-aware translation, and produces a locale variant with adjusted text layout.
+RTL flipped if needed, expanded or contracted to fit the same frame.

-The per-locale variants are stored in design_variants alongside the master, so re-exporting a locale or fixing a typo doesn't require regenerating the rest.
+We store the per-locale variants in design_variants alongside the master, so re-exporting a locale or fixing a typo doesn't mean regenerating the rest.

 A realistic afternoon's work

-Step 1 — Ship the English master.
-Get the en-US set looking right first.
-Captions, layout, color, framing — all dialed.
+Ship the English master first.
+Get the en-US set looking right.
+Captions, layout, color, framing, all dialed.

-Step 3 — Let the AI translate. ~30 seconds per locale for caption translation + layout adjustment.
+Let the AI translate.
+About 30 seconds per locale for caption translation plus layout adjustment.

-Step 4 — Review the per-locale previews.
+Now review the per-locale previews.
 This is the step teams skip and then regret.
 AI translation is good but not perfect.
-Look at the de-DE variant specifically for text overflow — German almost always pushes layout.
-Look at the ar/he/fa variants (if you target MENA) for RTL correctness.
+Look at the de-DE variant for text overflow specifically, because German almost always pushes the layout.
+If you target MENA, check the ar/he/fa variants for RTL correctness.

-Step 5 — Tweak the variants that need it.
+Tweak the variants that need it.
 Override individual captions if a translation didn't land.
-Adjust font size on the German variant if the layout broke.
+Drop the font size on the German variant if the layout broke.

 Languages that need extra attention